The Biggest Wedding Gift Myths—Busted!

 We can see it clearly: You've made it to the department store, fiance by your side, scan gun in hand, preparing to kick off your registry...then, out of nowhere, you hear a voice urging you to pick the stainless steel mixer over a fire-engine red one.
 You see an image of a head shaking in disappointment when your place settings total 13 rather than 12.
 What's right?
 What's wrong?
 Now you can put an end to the guessing game.
-We asked two masters of the trade to give us the real deal on what's fact and what's plain fiction.
-At last, here are the answers.
+Read on for the answers.

 Myth 1: You have to register for both everyday and formal china.

 Yes and no. If you've been dying for your own formal set, then by all means, add it on.
-But if you're looking forward to some day receiving the china that's been in your family for decades, then hold out if you can.
+But if you're looking forward to someday receiving the china that's been in your family for decades, then hold out if you can.
 Is your entertaining style pretty low maintenance and casual?
 Then consider doubling up on the everyday.
 Yes, this really can be done.
-Jorge Perez, Waterford Crystal's US Director of Bridal and Special Events, suggests that you add two different patterns to your registry to make it a bit more playful and to separate your everyday china from your entertaining dishes.
+Just add two different patterns to your registry to make it a bit more playful and to separate your everyday china from your entertaining dishes.

 Myth 2: You must add silverware to the list.

 "Must" is a very strong word.
 Silver is definitely more formal and pretty pricey, but if you're sure you'll use it and think your guests would be willing to buy it, then add it on.
-Perez advises couples to register according to their lifestyle.
-If you ask for the sterling silver, be prepared to actually break it out -- and to keep it polished.
+Your registry picks should always reflect your lifestyle.
+If you ask for the sterling silver, be prepared to actually break it out—and to keep it polished.

 Myth 3: Trends will never last.
 Skip them.

 Before jumping on any bandwagon, step back and think about what you and your fiance like.
-Tangerine and turquoise might be the hottest colors of the season, but will they still be as fresh on your table 10 years from now?
+Will the hottest colors or trends of the season still be as fresh on your table 10 years from now?
 View your registry as a companion to your marriage.
 Sure, new pieces come with time, but they'll be additions to what you already have, not their replacements.
 Add the trendier items as accents.
 Go for the golden-edged serving bowl, even if your china has a platinum band.
 Let your registry show off your sense of style.

 Myth 4: Bedding always needs to match.